TheUkrainian1991/Bayesian-BEST-Hypothesis-testing/README.md

 ``brew install openblas``

 After installing an optimized BLAS library, PyMC3 should automatically detect and use it, resulting in potentially faster linear algebra operations and eliminating the warning message.

+## How to think about these models:
+When looking at the model in the code, think backwards.
+Think at the start what distribution will best explain both groups of data (such as a student T).
+Then take note of the parameters of that distribution, in this case, mean, normality and standard deviation.
+This will be the last line before calling trace on the model.

+Next, have an informed guess about what the distributions of the parameters are in your chosen distributions which will be part of the model, placed under ```with model:```.
+These are the priors.

+For example, I assume the prior mean of both groups will be the same (for instance 0.8), and that value of this prior mean being the mean of both groups together (0.8).
+Hence, for both the group 1 and 2 mean I assume a normal distribution, with the mean of the distribution being the mean of both groups together (0.8).
+Assuming that the posterior mean will be close to this prior mean I assumed (hence the normal curve), set standard deviation as 1.
+For the case of the Normality parameter, I assumed a uniform distribution, meaning I think that the normality value will be anywhere from 2.5 to 30 with equal probability of any value in this range.
+Repeat this for other parameters like normal or standard deviation.